 Read Processing

-While all intermediate steps of the pipelines can be run singly, we will describe the outline of the software in the context of the ribosome profiling pipeline.
+Altough all intermediate steps of the pipelines can be run singly, we will describe the outline of the software in the context of the ribosome-profiling pipeline.
 Pipelines and individual sub-modules are capable of being run in a parallel manner for each input file, thus accelerating the overall process.
 Descriptions of the options can be found in Table 1.

 Trimming: First, reads need to be cleaned of artifacts from library creation.
 These include adaptors, unique molecular identifier (UMI) sequences, and technical errors in the form of low-quality base calls.
 By doing so, non-native sequences are removed and reads can align properly to the reference.
 XPRESSpipe uses fastp, a faster, more accurate trimming package that has improved alignable read output (21).
 Adaptor sequence, base quality, and read length are all adjustable parameters available to the user.
-Additionally, features, such as UMIs can be input and used in pre-processing to remove artifacts from PCR ionduplication (22).
+Additionally, features such as UMIs can be input and used in pre-processing to remove PCR duplicationduplicationduplicationduplicates (22).

-Alignment: After trimming, reads are then aligned to a reference genome.
-XPRESSpipe uses STAR, which, while being a more memory-intensive approach, is relatively fast and one of the best performing sequence alignment options currently available in regards to accuracy (19, 23).
+Alignment: After trimming, reads are aligned to a reference genome.
+XPRESSpipe uses STAR, which despite being quite memory-intensive is relatively fast and one of most accurate sequence alignment options currently available (19, 23).
 XPRESSpipe is capable of performing a single-pass, splice-aware GTF-guided alignment or a two-pass alignment of reads wherein novel splice junctions are determined and built into the reference, followed by alignment of reads to the new reference.
-A sorted-by-coordinate and indexed BAM file is output by STAR.
+A coordinate-sorted and indexed BAM file is output by STAR.
 We abstain from rRNA negative alignment at this step as downstream analysis of these mapped reads can be useful in comparing rRNA levels between samples to determine relative RNA degradation, or for other applications.

 Post-alignment Processing: XPRESSpipe will further process alignment files by optionally parsing files for unique alignments that are then passed on to the next steps.
 PCR duplicates are detected and marked or removed for downstream processing; however, these files are only used for relevant downstream steps (such as library complexity quality control) or if the user specifies to use these de-duplicated files in down- stream steps such as read quantification.
 Use of de-duplicated alignment files may be advisable in situations where the library complexity profiles (discussed below) exhibit high duplication levels.
-However, generally the abundance of PCR-duplicates is low in properly-prepared sequencing libraries; thus doing so may be
+However, generally the abundance of PCR-duplicates is low in properly-prepared sequencing libraries; thus, doing so may be

 overly stringent (22).
 These steps are performed using samtools (24).
 Optionally, BED coverage files can also be output.
 These conversions are handled by bedtools (25).